The APx Audio Measurement Platform: A versatile, powerful audio test experience

 For sharing measurement results with customers, contract manufacturers or management, APx automatically generates rich graphic reports, with highlighted pass / fail limits and options to export as PDF, HTML, Excel, CSV, RTF or MATLAB files.

-Version 5.0 is the current release of APx500 audio measurement software, and is shipping with all new APx audio analyzers, whether B Series or Legacy.
-New analyzers include one year of software maintenance, licensing that instrument for APx version 6.0 when it is released, as well as any minor releases that occur between versions 5.0 and 6.0.
-Release 5.0 is compatible with all analyzers in the APx500 Series, however an APx KeyBox is required to run v5.0 on Legacy APx analyzers.
+As of June 10, 2020, version 6.0 is the current release of APx500 audio measurement software, and is shipping with all new APx audio analyzers.
+New analyzers include one year of software maintenance, licensing that instrument for APx version 7.0 when it is released, as well as any minor releases that occur between versions 6.0 and 7.0.
+Release 6.0 is compatible with all analyzers in the APx500 Series, however an APx KeyBox is required to run v6.0 on Legacy APx analyzers.

-Owners of Legacy APx analyzers delivered in 2017 or earlier will need to purchase a software upgrade to use version 5.0 and the new transfer function measurement.
+Software upgrades are available for owners of Legacy APx analyzers, with options for upgrading from v4.x (or earlier) to v5.0, from v4.x to 6.0, and v5.0 to v6.0.
 Software maintenance contracts are likewise available for purchase, entitling the user to an additional major software release.